 In other words, we use them A LOT while running.

 For these reasons, if you tend to log serious miles, you’re more likely to overuse these muscles, forcing them to tense up and contract and leading to hamstrings issues down the road.

-Hamstring conditions are often slow to heal, and runners often spend several weeks (or months) resting or performing alternative exercises before they’re able to train pain-free again.
+Hamstring pain is often slow to heal, and runners often spend several weeks (or months) resting or performing alternative exercises before they’re able to train pain-free again.

 Just like many muscular issues, hamstrings injuries tend to re-occur, especially if when the root cause of the injury is ignored.

-How to take care of your Hamstrings For Runners
+How to take care of your Hamstrings Pain in Runners

 If you’re prone to hamstrings issues, the following strategies can help you take good care of them, soothing pain and preventing injury.